 Apart from its gorgeous feel, velvet unlike most other fabric has the most amazing depth of colour and can really make your designs pop.
 Some of our best pieces have been shown in beautiful velvet, from our Kingfisher velvet Fleure Sofa to our Terracotta Red Isabella Slipper Chair.
 Once people see these, they don’t want us to upholster in anything else!

-We’re in love with your Fleure sofa.
-Take us through the design process:
+I’m in love with your Fleure sofa.
+Take me through the design process:

 The Fleure Sofa was designed in 2011 then became Winner of Best Sofa at the 2012 International product design awards in association with Design et al and the Design Society.
 I’d just designed a deep buttoned sofa (The Tux) and wanted to create something different that celebrated a fluted design.
 At the time, there was nothing really on the market with flutes.
 I’d seen old car bench seating with a similar style cue and thought it would be really effective if we turned this into a sofa design.
 The design is very simple, but the detail in the mitred corners and soft pillow-like flutes give the piece a tailored look; something that’s very on-trend at the moment.
 The individual fluted method gives the definition as opposed to a quilted method, which is something we didn’t want.
 The sofa is challenging to make but, shown in velvet, looks pretty amazing!